dieumerci7/DistributedSemanticSearch/README.md

 - **Client:** A console client that receives prompts and forwards requests to an Nginx load balancer.

 - **Server:** Multiple server instances handle requests redirected by the load balancer.
-Each server finds text embeddings using the WhereIsAI/UAE-Large-V1 model and queries a PostgreSQL database for the article with the most similar embedding, utilizing cosine similarity as the metric.
+Each server finds text embeddings using the WhereIsAI/UAE-Large-V1 model and queries a PostgreSQL database for the article with the most similar embedding using vector search and utilizing cosine similarity as the metric.

 - **Database:** PostgreSQL database stores research paper information, and the server interacts with it to retrieve relevant articles.